The Doctor Blake Mysteries: episode guide

 Beside Blake, helping and at times hindering, are his housekeeper Jean (Nadine Garner), her nephew Danny (Rick Donald), a young constable, District Nurse Mattie O'Brien (Cate Wolfe) and Chief Superintendent Matthew Lawson (Joel Tobeck).

-When a young woman's body is found floating in the local lake, Dr Blake can't help digging deeper into the mystery.
+When a young woman's body is found floating in Lake Wendouree, Dr Blake can't help digging deeper into the mystery.
 There is more to the case than meets the eye.
 He is certain the dead girl — a runaway from a local reform school — was dead before she was dumped in the water.
 The autopsy proves his theory but finding the killer is more complicated.

 In a classic whodunit, Dr Blake sifts through the obvious suspects, before revealing the culprit.